krrgeorges/AutomaticCrosswordGeneration/README.md

 # AutomaticCrosswordGeneration
-Automagically generates crossword without any input
+Automagically generates crossword with a topic as input